truenas/middleware/docs/userguide/freenas_quick.rst

 |wizard4.png|

+.. |wizard4.png| image:: images/wizard4.png
+    :width: 3.5in
+    :height: 3.4in

 FreeNAS® supports several types of shares for providing storage data to the clients in a network.
+The initial wizard can be used to quickly make shares using default permissions which should "just work" for common scenarios.
+If you wish to configure more complex scenarios, refer to the section on :ref:`Sharing`.

-To create a share, input a name, then select the "Purpose" of the share:
+To create a share using the wizard, input a name, then select the "Purpose" of the share:

 * **Windows (CIFS):** this type of share can be accessed by any operating system using a CIFS client.
 Check the box for "Allow Guest" if users should not be prompted for a password in order to access the share.
+If you make any CIFS shares using the wizard, you can fine-tune them afterwards using
+  :ref:`Windows (CIFS) Shares`.

 * **Mac OS X (AFP):** this type of share can be accessed by Mac OS X users.
 Check the box for "Time Machine" if Mac users will be using the FreeNAS® system as a backup device.
+If you make any AFP shares using the wizard, you can fine-tune them afterwards using :ref:`Apple (AFP) Shares`.

-* **Generic Unix (UFS):** this type of share can be accessed by any operating system using a NFS client.
+* **Generic Unix (NFS):** this type of share can be accessed by any operating system using a NFS client.
+If you make any NFS shares using the wizard, you can fine-tune them afterwards using :ref:`Unix (NFS) Shares`.

 * **Block Storage (iSCSI):** this type of share can be accessed by any operating system using iSCSI initiator software.
-Input the size of the block storage to create in the format *20GiB* (for 20 GB).
+Input the size of the block storage to create in the format *20G* (for 20 GB).
+If you make any iSCSI shares using the wizard, you can fine-tune them afterwards using :ref:`iSCSI`.

 After selecting the "Purpose", click the "Ownership" button to see the screen shown in Figure 3.1e.